24-25 District Calendar

 Task Commitment represents a non-intellective cluster of traits found consistently in creative productive individuals (e.g. perseverance, determination, willpower, positive energy) and what some contemporary authors call GRIT.
 It may be best summarized as a focused or refined form of motivation – energy brought to bear on a particular problem or specific performance area.
 The significance of this cluster of traits in any definition of giftedness derives from myriad research studies, as well autobiographical sketches of creative productive individuals.
 Simply stated, one of the primary ingredients for success among other persons who have made important contributions to their respective performance areas is their ability to immerse themselves fully in a problem or area for an extended period of time and to persevere even in the face of obstacles that may inhibit others.

 Creativity is that cluster of traits that encompasses curiosity, originality, ingenuity, and a willingness to challenge convention and tradition.
-For exam[le, there have been many gifted scientists throughout history, but the scientists whose work we revere, whose names have remained recognizable in scholarly communities and among the general public, are those scientists who used their creativity to envision, analyze, and ultimately help resolve scientific questions in new, original ways" (Renzulli 2007).
+For exam[le, there have been many gifted scientists throughout history, but the scientists whose work we revere, whose names have remained recognizable in scholarly communities and among the general public, are those scientists who used their creativity to envision, analyze, and ultimately help resolve scientific questions in new, original ways (Renzulli 2007).

-National Association for Gifted Children Standards Addressed
+National Association for Gifted Children Standards Addressed by the LEO program:

 Standard 1: Learning and Development